What, or Who, is NWReptiles.com? (Northwest Reptiles)

 Ball pythons have very sharp, small teeth that help them grab food, before they coil around it, trying to suffocate the pray before they eat it.

-This year (winter of 2012) we bred about 40 females, resulting in 26 clutches of eggs.
-Most of these females are normals, meaning they are not morphs.
+The year (winter of 2012) we bred about 40 females, resulting in 26 clutches of eggs.
+This last year we did a lot fewer.
+Most of these females were normals, meaning they are not morphs.
 The normal ball python, (sometimes called “Classic” is the standard camouflage snake as would be found in the wild.
 A good example of a morph, would be an albino, which is a tyrosinase-negative snake, which lacks all color pigments except white and yellow.

 A morph is a throwback or abnormality to the standard genetic pool.
 By working with oddball ball pythons, breeders have discovered that many of these abnormalities are genetic, and can be passed on through selective breeding.
 Where it gets real fun, is the combination of genetic traits to make designer morphs.